Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for 3 months after your last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Colitis (inflammation of the colon) may occur with this medicine.
 Tell your doctor right away if you have stomach pain or tenderness, watery or bloody diarrhea, or a fever after receiving the medicine.

 Check with your doctor right away if you are having unusual weakness of the arms or legs, or a burning, numbness, tingling, or painful sensation in the arms, hands, legs, or feet.
-These could be symptoms of a serious muscle and nerve problem.
+These could be symptoms of a serious nerve problem that can lead to paralysis.

 Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other change in vision occurs while you are receiving this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).